forestdb/forestdb.org/models/social-learning.md

 ---
 layout: model
-title: Learn from Social and Direct evidence
+title: Learning from Social and Direct Evidence
 model-status: code
 model-category: Reasoning about Reasoning
 model-tags: social reasoning, ToM
 ---

 A model of learning from social and direct evidence:

 The learner is tasked with learning the weight of a coin.
 She observes some number *n-l* of flips.
 A second person, "Zach," sees *n-z* flips and then bets on the outcome of the next flip.
 The learner doesn't see the outcomes of Zach's *n-z* flips, but she does see how he bets.